Chart Color Schemes

 Panton Hill - St Andrews features high concentrations of family households, with a fairly typical median household size

-Family households account for 83.9 percent of all households, including 40.2 percent that are couples with children, 33.1 percent that are couples without children, and 10.0 percent that are single parent families.
-Non-family households make up the remaining 16.1 percent, with lone person households at 13.9 percent and group households comprising 2.4 percent of the total.
+Family households account for 83.9 percent of all households, including 40.2 percent couples with children, 33.1 percent couples without children, and 10.0 percent single parent families.
+Non-family households comprise the remaining 16.1 percent, with lone person households at 13.9 percent and group households making up 2.4 percent of the total.
 The median household size is 2.9 people, which matches the Greater Melbourne average.

 Frequently Asked Questions - Households